sourcegraph/handbook/content/marketing/index.md

 ### Web traffic

-Web traffic is measured by analyzing two metrics: [all users](https://www.lovesdata.com/blog/google-analytics-glossary#user) and [organic users](https://theupperranks.com/blog/organic-search/).
+Web traffic is measured by analyzing [all users](https://www.lovesdata.com/blog/google-analytics-glossary#user) and [new user](https://www.lovesdata.com/blog/google-analytics-glossary#new-user) with traffic sources: [organic](https://theupperranks.com/blog/organic-search/) and [paid/cpc](https://www.lovesdata.com/blog/google-analytics-glossary#cpc).
 Unless otherwise noted, web traffic refers to web visitors from the United States and Canada.
 If the web traffic is labeled `geo7` or similar, it refers to the web traffic from the US, Canada, Australia, United Kingdom, Germany, France and Sweden.
-Also note, that web traffic currently includes the following sites: about.sourcegraph.com and info.sourcegraph.com.
+Also note, that web traffic currently includes the following sites: about.sourcegraph.com, sourcegraph.com, docs.sourcegraph.com, and info.sourcegraph.com.

 ### Inquiry